DraciVik/freeCodeCamp-challenges-/README.md

 # freeCodeCamp-challenges
-This are my solutions to the freeCodeCamp challenges
+These are my solutions to the freeCodeCamp challenges